The Essential Guide to Redundancy Payouts and Redundancy Notice Periods

 The Fair Work Act 2009 extensively covers the situations that can qualify employees for redundancy and payouts accordingly.
 Based on the documents, here are some of the main reasons for employee redundancy:

-- The emergence of new technologies and improved mode of operation that the business needs to adopt
+The emergence of new technologies and improved modes of operation that the business needs to adopt

 However, if you believe your termination has been wrongly classified under redundancy, you could have a case for an unfair dismissal plea and claim.
 These are some scenarios where your dismissal may not qualify as a genuine redundancy: